Travel7 minMay 15, 2026

 The best areas to stay for the Melbourne Marathon are the CBD (central business district), Southbank, and East Melbourne.
 All are within easy walking or tram distance of the MCG.
 Richmond is another solid option, being the closest suburb to the start/finish line.

-Situated along the Yarra River in Southbank, The Langham is one of Melbourne's finest hotels with luxurious rooms, an excellent day spa for post-race recovery, and stunning river views.
-It is about a 25-minute walk or short tram ride to the MCG.
-Rates start around AUD $450-600 per night.
+The Langham Melbourne★★★★★Situated along the Yarra River in Southbank, The Langham is one of Melbourne's finest hotels with luxurious rooms, an excellent day spa for post-race recovery, and stunning river views.
+Premium Pick

-This apartment-style hotel in East Melbourne puts you within a 10-minute walk of the MCG, making it ideal for an early race start.
-Rooms include kitchenettes so you can prepare your own pre-race meals.
-Rates are typically AUD $180-260 per night.
+Quest East Melbourne★★★This apartment-style hotel in East Melbourne puts you within a 10-minute walk of the MCG, making it ideal for an early race start.
+Rooms include kitchenettes for pre-race meal prep.
+Best Budget-Friendly Option

 Getting There